 Stephen: Get their people focused on customer experience (CX) both inside and outside the company.
 Customers and employees will demand better CX from the CIO and their team, plus their services, and to avoid it will be the road to irrelevancy.

 Chris: Align with the company’s vision and their top objectives and deliver this in a way that is innovative, lasting, and sustainable.
-In Deloitte’s annual CIO report it highlights the mistake far too many CIOs make in that they acknowledge that innovation is a key priority but then assign only a fraction of their budget to delivering it!
+In Deloitte’s annual CIO report it highlights the mistake far too many CIOs make in that they acknowledge that innovation is a key priority but then assign only a fraction of their budget to deliver it!

 Mark: Think in terms of co-creation of value together with business partners and reposition the IT-function from order-taker to co-worker within the various lines of business.